 - You have to know your eye prescription.
 Get your latest eye prescription via eye tests at optical shops (it’s kinda rude to do the test with them without buying, so make sure to get at least one pair with them), from private hospitals offering eye health packages, or by making an appointment with Klinik Optometri UKM (RM5 only)

 - You have to wait for a bit.
 It might take weeks to arrive.

 - You can’t try the frames on in person before you buy.
 Obviously.

 But other than that, the prices can’t be beaten.
 I’m the kind of person who prefers to have a few glasses at any one time in case I lose/break them, and the most cost-effective method for me is to buy glasses online, no contest.

 - WondersSpecs (based in Malaysia!
 Buy glasses online from them for fastest delivery)

 - Check others listed in Money Saving Expert’s Cheap Glasses page

-Do you know any other ways to get cheap glasses in Malaysia?
+Do you know any other ways to save money on prescription glasses in Malaysia?

 Please share in the comments section!
-If this guide is helpful, please share to your friends 🙂
+If this guide is helpful, please share it with your friends 🙂